 If you want to build bfsync from git, you also need:

-If you have issues/bugs related to bfsync, you can use the issue tracker at google code.
+If you have issues/bugs related to bfsync, you can use the issue tracker on github.

 There is a group on google groups you can join to discuss questions related to using bfsync and development topics.